Leona Maguire: 2017

-On 17 June, Maguire won the British Ladies Amateur Golf Championship for the first time, beating Ainhoa Olarra of Spain 3 & 2 in the matchplay final held at the Pyle & Kenfig Golf Club, Waun-y-Mer, Wales.
+On 17 June, Maguire won the British Ladies Amateur Golf Championship, beating Ainhoa Olarra of Spain 3 & 2 in the final at the Pyle & Kenfig Golf Club, Waun-y-Mer, Wales.

 On 25 June, Maguire was named the ACC Women's Golf Scholar-Athlete of the Year and was also named to the All-ACC Academic Team for the third year in a row.
 On 28 June, Maguire won the Golfweek National Player of the Year award for the second time in her career and was also selected to Golfweek First Team All-America for the third straight season.
-On 6 July, Maguire represented Great Britain & Ireland in the Vagliano Trophy against Europe, held at Circolo Golf Bogogno, Italy.
-Europe won 15 points to 9.
-Maguire contributed 1 point of the GB & Ireland total.

-On 5 July, Maguire was selected for the Women's Golf Coaches Association (WGCA) All-American Scholars Team for the third year in a row.
+Maguire was selected for the Women's Golf Coaches Association (WGCA) All-American Scholars Team for the third year in a row.
 On 10 July Maguire was awarded the 2017 Edith Cummings Munson Golf Award by the Women's Golf Coaches Association (WGCA).
-She is only the second golfer in history to win both the Edith Cummings Munson Golf Award and the WGCA Player of the Year in the same season.
-On 6 August, at the Kingsbarns Golf Links, Scotland, Maguire made the cut and was runner-up for the Smyth Salver awarded to the leading amateur at the Ricoh Women's British Open, one of the major professional championships, after rounds of 69, 71, 70, 75.

-On 15 August 2017, Maguire was awarded the Mark H. McCormack Medal given annually to the number one ranked female amateur golf player in the world.
-This is the third successive season Maguire has won the award thus equalling the all-time record holder Lydia Ko.